sciZer0/7/v/README.md

 * with over 50,000 TPS
 * with the native, decreasing-supply token
 * with over 100,000,000 owners of the native token
-* with the ideal Gini coefficient
+* with the best Gini coefficient

 In particular, high (even **extreme**) efficiency is possible thanks to the use of a new approach to Proof-of-Stake (PoS) consensus mechanisms.